arielkalman/EscaGCP/docs/FAQ.md

 # Set environment variable
 export ESCAGCP_LOG_LEVEL=DEBUG

-# Or use flag
-escagcp --debug collect --projects PROJECT_ID
+# Or increase verbosity in logs; the CLI does not have a global --debug flag.
 ```

 ## Security Questions